Malaysia University of Science & Technology

 The Malaysia University of Science and Technology (MUST) was established in January 1997 when, then Prime Minister, Mahathir Mohamad and a delegation from Malaysia made a working visit to Massachusetts Institute of Technology (MIT) and endorsed the establishment of a university modeled after MIT.(MUST) is known for its focus on science, technology, and engineering education.

 MUST offers undergraduate and postgraduate degree programs in various fields, including engineering, computer science, business, and law.
+MUST is a separate university and has not affiliated or not have a direct relationship with the Universiti Sains Malaysia (USM) and Universiti Teknologi Malaysia (UTM).